danted9822/javascript-blackjack-game/README.md

 # Freestyle JavaScript Game

+## Start

+In the terminal run this command: start .\blackjack.html

 ## Story

 By now you know the Javascript basics.
 Lets put it to a test and create something awesome, creative and motivating.
 The goal is to create a game in the browser.
 What type of game?